Thunder offense comes alive in win over Rush

 WICHITA, Kan.
-(Wichita Thunder) – Wichita exploded for seven goals, including four in the third period, to beat Rapid City, 7-4, on Sunday afternoon at INTRUST Bank Arena.
+(KSNW) – Wichita exploded for seven goals, including four in the third period, to beat Rapid City, 7-4, on Sunday afternoon at Intrust Bank Arena.

 With the win, the Thunder moves within four points of the fourth-place Rush and pulls into a fifth-place tie with 50 points.